 Seattle’s Wallingford neighborhood has a rich maritime history that dates back to the early 1900s.
-Boasting tree-lined streets and an urban Pacific Northwest vibe, the neighborhood is home to Wallingford Center, a 53,000 square-foot mixed used complex filled with independent retailers, restaurants, and services.
+Boasting tree-lined streets and an urban Pacific Northwest vibe, the neighborhood is home to Wallingford Center, a 53,000 square-foot mixed-use complex filled with independent retailers, restaurants, and services.
 The three-story, wood-framed structure built in 1904 was once home to the original Interlake Public School and is now a historic Seattle landmark listed on the National Register of Historic Places.

 The school closed in the 1970’s and was re-developed by Lorig Associates in the mid-1980’s.
-Tonkin Hoyne Lokan Architecture designed the conversion of Interlake Elementary school into the mixed-use facility it is today which includes a mix of retail and residential space.
+Tonkin Hoyne Lokan Architecture designed the conversion of Interlake Elementary School into the mixed-use facility it is today which includes a mix of retail and residential space.